z88dk/z88dk-website/index.md

 into a loadable artefact.
 As a result, the default setup for z88dk is [configured](gettingstarted) to just make things work.

-However, we know developers love twiddling dials, we're developers too after all, so with z88dk you can tune sizes of things, toggle features on and off, switch library implementations, override library implementations, bypass crts, turn off using the standard library.
+However, we know developers love twiddling knobs, we're developers too after all, so with z88dk you can tune sizes of things, toggle features on and off, switch library implementations, override library implementations, bypass crts, turn off using the standard library.
 And yes, generate hex files should you wish!